{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Acknowledgments

 \section{Acknowledgments}

 Y.W. is supported by the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2024ZB110), the Postdoctoral Fellowship Program (grant No.~GZC20241916) and the General Fund (grant No.~2024M763531) of the China Postdoctoral Science Foundation.
 D.M.W. is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No. XDB0550400), the National Key Research and Development Program of China (Nos.
-2024YFA1611704 ), and the National Natural Science Foundation of China (NSFC; Nos.
+2024YFA1611704), and the National Natural Science Foundation of China (NSFC; Nos.
 12473049).
-J.R. is supported by the General Fund (Grant No.~2024M763530) of the China Postdoctoral Science Foundation.
+J.R. is supported by the Postdoctoral Innovation Talents Support Program (No.~BX20250160), the General Fund (Grant No.~2024M763530) of the China Postdoctoral Science Foundation, and the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2025ZB272).
+H.Z. is supported by the Postdoctoral Innovation Talents Support Program ( No.~BX20250159).
 Z.P.J. is supported by the NSFC under No. 12225305.
 This work is based on data obtained with the Einstein Probe, a space mission supported by the Strategic Priority Program on Space Science of the Chinese Academy of Sciences, in collaboration with ESA, MPE and CNES (Grant No. XDA15310000, No. XDA15052100).
 We also acknowledge the use of the Fermi archive's public data.
-Y.W. thanks W. J. Xie, C. Wu, and L. P. Xin of the SVOM team for testing and helpful suggestions on the tool, and H. Q. Chen for support in EP data processing.
+Y.W. thanks W. J. Xie, C. Wu, and L. P. Xin of the SVOM team for testing and helpful suggestions on the tool, and H. Q. Chen for support in EP-WXT data analysis.

 {A\arabic{figure}} {A\arabic{table}}